manateelazycat/lsp-bridge/README.md

 - `lsp-bridge-python-command`: The path of the python command, if you use `conda`, you may customize this option.
 Windows platform using `python.exe` rather than `python3`, if lsp-bridge can’t work, try set to `python3`
 - `lsp-bridge-complete-manually`: Only popup completion menu when user call `lsp-bridge-popup-complete-menu` command, default is nil
 - `lsp-bridge-get-workspace-folder`: You need to put multiple project in a `workspace` directory in Java before you can jump function defintion normally.
 This function can be customized, the function input is the project path and returns the `workspace` directory corresponding
+- `lsp-bridge-default-mode-hooks`: The list of modes that automatically start lsp-bridge, you can customize this option to control the scope of starting lsp-bridge
 - `lsp-bridge-org-babel-lang-list`: list of language to support org-mode code block completion, nil enable all languages, default is nil
 - `lsp-bridge-enable-completion-in-string`: Enable completion pop-up within strings, default is off
 - `lsp-bridge-enable-completion-in-minibuffer`: Enable pop-completion up in Minibuffer, disabled by default